MunwarAli12/BookStore-Frontend/README.md

 ## Problem Statement,

 - Assume as a library clerk, encountered challenges in manually managing and recording data.
-Therefore, I am seeking a system that can efficiently handle book management tasks.
 Specifically, I need to input books into the system with four key details: their ID, author, title, and number of pages.
-Should a book be reissued with the same ID, it is crucial that the system allows for updates to the author, title, and page count.
+Should a book be reissued with the same ID, the system must allow for updates to the author, title, and page count.
 Additionally, in cases where a book is lost, I require the ability to promptly delete it from the records using its unique ID.

-- Additionally, when users ask for books by a certain author, it's important that the system quickly gives them a full list of those books.
+Additionally, when users ask for books by a certain author, it's important that the system quickly gives them a full list of those books.
 By making these steps easier, the system wants to make managing books simpler, keep really good records, and make customers even happier.

-- In this overview I've developed an end-to-end application where user actions on the frontend trigger backend requests.
-The backend processes these requests, updates the database as needed, and returns the results to the frontend, seamlessly updating the interface.
-This system streamlines operations and enhances user experience.

 ## WorkFlow